Srinivasa314/neptune-lang/neptune-book/src/fun_module.md

 ```

 ## Modules
-Programs can be broken down into small pieces called module.
+Programs can be broken down into small pieces called modules.
 A new module is created by creating a new file and can be imported by using the import function.
 An embedder can decide how to resolve paths while importing.

 To share variables across modules they must be exported and then imported by the other module.